 Live at The Great concert series has programmed a lineup of internationally acclaimed and award-winning musicians for 2023—all of which are not to be missed.
 The main sanctuary will host five performances in total.
 The next upcoming performance Vivaldi vs Piazzolla takes place on Tuesday 27 June.

-When it comes to gorgeous buildings in Sydney there are few places that can compare with The Great Synagogue.
-Believed by many to be the most beautiful synagogue in Australia, its stunning stained glass windows, intricate tilework and star-studded ceiling makes any performance within its hall a memorable experience.
+As for the venue, when it comes to gorgeous buildings in Sydney, there are few places that can compare with The Great Synagogue.
+Believed by many to be the most beautiful synagogue in Australia, its stunning stained glass windows, intricate tile-work and star-studded ceiling makes any performance within its hall a memorable experience.

 Enchanting evenings await with Live at The Great concerts.